ismo-karkkainen/fileio/README.md

-# ImageIO
+# FileIO

 Programs to read image files into arrays for use with datalackey.
 Programs to write image-like data from JSON arrays into images.
+Program to write a 3D model in COLLADA format.
+Other related tools.

 ## readimage